Accidents at Work

 You can make a claim even if you think you may have been partially to blame.
 We can help you find out where you stand and what your rights are.

-Examples of work we've taken on in this area include:
+Examples of recent cases we have concluded in this area include:

 "Acting for the Claimant in his claim arising out of an accident on the access road to a quarry.
 Other solicitors previously acted for the Claimant under a "no win - no fee" arrangement but had not been willing to bring Court proceedings when faced with a denial of liability from the Defendant and at that stage had terminated the agreement.
 We took over the claim and brought Court proceedings and the claim was then settled in the week before trial on terms which the Claimant was very happy with."